-The National Tourist Boards of England, Scotland, and Northern Ireland sponsor a continuous survey of internal tourism, the United Kingdom Tourism Survey (UKTS).
-It measures all trips away from home lasting one night or more; these include: (1) trips taken by residents for holidays, (2) visits to friends and relatives (nonholiday), or (3) trips taken for business, conferences, and most other purposes.
-In its findings, the UKTS distinguishes between holiday trips of short (one to three nights) and long (four-plus nights) duration.
+Visit Britain, Visit Scotland, Visit Wales, and the Northern Ireland Tourist Board jointly sponsor a continuous survey of internal tourism, the United Kingdom Tourism Survey (UKTS).
+It measures all trips away from home lasting one night or more.
+These include: (1) trips taken by residents for holidays, (2) visits to friends and relatives (nonholiday), or (3) trips taken for business, conferences, or any other purposes.
+Tourism is measured in terms of volume (trips taken, nights away) and value (expenditure on trips).